Finding a Top Financial Advisor Firm in Pittsford, New York

 How We Found the Top Financial Advisor Firms in Pittsford, New York

-Only firms that are both registered with the U.S. Securities and Exchange Commission (SEC) and located in Pittsford, New York were under consideration for this list.
-We limited our list to SEC-registered firms because such firms must abide by fiduciary duty.
+For this list, we only considered Pittsford firms that are registered with the U.S. Securities and Exchange Commission (SEC).
+We limited our list to SEC-registered firms because they are required to abide by a fiduciary duty.
 Next, we removed any firms that either didn’t offer financial planning services, didn’t manage individual accounts or had disclosures on their Form ADV.
 The remaining firms are listed below, ordered from the most assets under management (AUM) to the least.
+All information is accurate as of the writing of this article.

 QCI Asset Management, Inc.

-With $3.27 billion in assets under management (AUM), QCI Asset Management, Inc. comes in just behind Alesco Advisors, LLC.
+With $3.77 billion in assets under management (AUM), QCI Asset Management, Inc. comes in at the top of our list.
 A fee-only firm, QCI employs 13 financial advisors, five of whom hold a chartered financial analyst (CFA) designation.

-A sizable 85% of the firm’s client base is comprised of individuals with and without a high net worth.
-This mix isn’t surprising, considering QCI has a $300,000 minimum, though it reserves the right to waive this stipulation.
-The firm works with many other types of clients, including pension and profit-sharing plans, businesses, charitable organizations, government entities, banks and investment companies.
+About 62% of the firm’s individual client base is investors who do not have high net worths.
+The firm works with pension and profit-sharing plans, businesses, charitable organizations, government entities, banks and investment companies.

 Clients of this firm will gain access to both investment management and financial planning services.
-These include estate planning, retirement planning, education fund planning, tax planning, cash flow management, financial objective determination, insurance review and more.
+The latter includes estate planning, retirement planning, education fund planning, tax planning, cash flow management, financial objective determination, insurance review and more.

 QCI tends to stick to equity and fixed-income security investing strategies.
 When it comes to equities, the firm combines long- and short-term philosophies by creating a “foundation of solid core holdings, complemented by stocks that offer timely opportunities,” according to its website.
 It will diversify your stock holdings between different market sectors and industries.